wilbiev/smartthingswasher/README.md

 # SmartThings Washer - Dryer
-Custom integration for SmartThings Washers and Dryers
+Custom integration for SmartThings Dryers, Steam Closets and Washers

 Test version based on SmartThings integration of @JoostLek